Extensions Overview

 Hosting your extension¶

-When the extension is launched, VibeIQ will initiate an iframe connection to your extension.
-Your extension is expected to acknowledge and accept this connection by calling the AppExtension.registerAppExtension()
+When the extension launches, VibeIQ opens an iframe connection to it.
+Your extension accepts that connection by calling AppExtension.registerAppExtension() from the public @contrail/extensions-sdk package.

 import { AppExtension } from '@contrail/extensions-sdk';